moheban/GL-260-Live/README.md

-# GL-260 Data Analysis and Plotter (V1.5.6)
+# GL-260 Data Analysis and Plotter (V1.6.0)

 ## Overview
 GL-260 Data Analysis and Plotter is a single-script Tkinter + Matplotlib application for loading Graphtec GL-260 data exported to Excel, mapping columns, generating multi-axis plots, performing cycle analysis with moles calculations, and running solubility/speciation workflows.
 It also includes a contamination calculator and a configurable final report generator.

-The main entry point is `GL-260 Data Analysis and Plotter V1.5.6.py`.
-The UI title and report metadata are driven by `APP_VERSION` in the script, which currently reports `GL-260 Data Analysis and Plotter V1.5.0.4`.
+The main entry point is `GL-260 Data Analysis and Plotter.py`.
+The UI title and report metadata are driven by `APP_VERSION` in the script, which currently reports `V1.6.0`.

 ## Intended Audience
 - Chemists, process engineers, and researchers analyzing GL-260 pressure/temperature datasets.